sludgefeast/MPDroid/README.md

 ####1.1

- - [ ] Make MPDroid configurable for multiple servers (Better implementation than the hackish WLAN based one)
  - [ ] Add Bonjour support
  - [ ] Rework Streams storage
  - [ ] Split album details by CD and allow only one CD to be added to the playlist